khanhtq2802/text2sql_challenge/README.md

 ...
 ```

-**!!!IMPORTANT**: Use only the provided training data to build the model. **Do not use** any external data.
+**!!!IMPORTANT**: You can use the provided training data to build the model or any external source (**except testing data** of course).
 Your submission needs to at least surpass the baseline score.

-*Please send the submission to me via direct message on Teams*
+*Please send the submission to my assigned folder to each team*

 ## Leaderboard